CIS Summer Study Fellowship

 are responsible for the timely arrival of all materials, including

 letters of support.
-Materials should be sent to Casey
+Materials should be emailed to Casey

-Applicants will be notified of the competition results by early April to mid-April..
+Applicants will be notified of the competition results by mid-April.

 - Every applicant MUST HAVE REGISTERED RESIDENT student status over the summer in order to receive a CIS summer award.
 For further information, see the MIT Graduate Policies and Procedures page.
 (If a student is registered only for the thesis, it is likely that no tuition will be charged.)
 It is the applicant’s responsibility to ascertain MIT, and any departmental, requirements, including tuition and fees, and to comply with them.
 Failure to do so may entail loss of summer support.